tonishka/tp/docs/UserGuide.md

 - Items with ... after them can be used multiple times including zero times. e.g. `[ph/<PHONE_NUMBER> l/<LABEL>]...` can be either ignored, or used as `ph/12345678 l/personal`, `ph/90123456 l/office ph/78901234` etc.

-- Parameters can be in any order.
+- Fields can be in any order.

-- `l/` is used to label parameters.
+- `l/` is used to label fields.
 They are optional.

 </div>